Janet Nguyen: California State Senate (2014–2018)

-Removal from California Senate floor

 On February 23, 2017, Senator Nguyen was forcibly removed from the Senate floor during an attempt to criticize the late California Sen. Tom Hayden and called him a communist.
 She rose to criticize his stance as "an outspoken critic of the Vietnam War [who] made celebrated trips to North Vietnam and Cambodia, offering to help broker a peaceful end."
 She spoke first in Vietnamese and then in English, all whilst repeatedly being told by presiding Sen. Ricardo Lara, D-Bell Gardens, that she was out of order.
 After she continued speaking her microphone was turned off.
 Senator Nguyen continued anyway, and Lara later ordered a sergeant-at-arms to escort her out of the room.
 The entire episode was caught on video, and elicited serious criticism from the Senate GOP Caucus, particularly in the shadow of a similar censure of U.S. Senator Elizabeth Warren during the confirmation hearings of Jeff Sessions.
-For her actions the Los Angeles Times referred to Nguyen as "a rising Republican star", while the Huffington Post supported the actions of the legislative body to stop Nguyen from speaking.
+For her actions, the Los Angeles Times referred to Nguyen as "a rising Republican star", while the Huffington Post supported the actions of the legislative body to stop Nguyen from speaking.

-2018 State Senate election

 In 2018, Nguyen was challenged for re-election by Democratic former state Assemblyman Tom Umberg.
 In a major upset, Nguyen was narrowly defeated in the general election.

-2020 State Assembly election
+California State Assembly (2020–2022)

+She was a member of the California State Assembly for the old 72nd district from 2020 to 2022, encompassing parts of northern coastal Orange County.

 In 2020, Nguyen ran for the seat in California State Assembly's 72nd district.
 She placed first in the primary, helping unseat incumbent Republican Tyler Diep, who placed third and thus could not advance to the general election.
 In the general election, she defeated the Democrat, Garden Grove City Councilwoman Diedre Nguyen (no relation) by 8%.

-2021 California gubernatorial recall election

 In 2021, she supported the recall of the current governor of California, Gavin Newsom.

-2022 State Senate election
+Return to the California State Senate (2022–2024)

-On December 21, 2021, Nguyen announced that she would be a candidate for state Senate District 36, which is newly created.
+On December 21, 2021, Nguyen announced that she would be a candidate for the newly-created State Senate District 36.
 She won the November 2022 general election against Democrat Kim Carr with 56.9% of the vote.
+State Senate District 36 includes coastal Orange County, Little Saigon, and parts of Los Angeles County.

+During her second tenure in the California State Senate, Janet Nguyen introduced 55 bills and resolutions, the majority of which focused on improving animal welfare, addressing health insurance issues, and uplifting Vietnamese-American anti-communist efforts.
+For example, Nguyen authored SB 1478, which creates standard guidance for veterinary practices in animal shelters, and SB 1407, which authorizes the planning and construction of a monument honoring the "survivors and victims of communism" on the grounds of the State Capitol, both of which were signed into law by the governor.